mirkohahn/hasabrewery-client-esp-temp/README.md

 [![Platform](https://img.shields.io/badge/platform-ESP32-orange)](https://espressif.com/)

 **HasABrewery ESP32 Client** is an IoT-driven temperature monitoring system tailored for ambitious home brewers and small breweries.
 Built for **ESP32**, it enables real-time temperature logging using **DS18B20 sensors** and seamless integration with **MQTT**.
 It supports **both static power supply and battery operation**, ensuring uninterrupted monitoring.
+Now with integrated deep_sleep you can measure your fermentation's temperature for even longer without worrying about battery levels - too easy, lads!
 - 📊 **Web dashboard** for real-time monitoring.

 ## 📌 Features

+- ✅ **Supporting °F & °C**: Configure using imperial or metric units with a simple click.
 - ✅ **Smart WiFi AP Selection**: Automatically connects to the strongest access point.
 - ✅ **MQTT-Powered**: Publishes real-time temperature data to a broker.
 - ✅ **Precision Monitoring**: Uses **DS18B20 sensors** for accurate readings.
 - ✅ **Optimized for PlatformIO**: Easy flashing and configuration.
 - ✅ **Supports Static & Battery Power**: Works seamlessly with both power sources.
+- ✅ **Multi-sensor support** for multiple DS18B20 probes including ambient temperature.
+- ✅ **Battery optimization** to extend operational runtime.
 ---

 ## 📦 Installation